alex-courtis/arch/README.md

 I don't need the nvidia discrete GPU for a work laptop, so completely disable it.

+If the discrete GPU is needed, optimus/prime may be used to enable it on demand.

 `pacman -S xf86-video-intel bbswitch`

 Load the bbswitch module via `/etc/modules-load.d/bbswitch.conf`: